Octagon89098/vex-motor-data/README.md

 See "Raw Motor Data" for .csv files of: 12v, 10v, 8v, 6v, and 4v motor curves; locked-rotor or constant current tests; and peak power tests.

 Peak power graphs, motor curve graphs, back-emf graphs, and motor images are in "Other Motor Data."

+"Motor Pages" has the individual motors.vex.com pages for each motor.
+There probably won't be any data on the pages that isn't elsewhere in this repo, but I haven't checked.